sian504/jetsetters-journal/README.md

 #### As a first-time user:
 - I want to understand the purpose of the website as soon as I land on it.
 - I want the site to be fully responsive and viewable on any device.
-- I want to contact the site administrators to make suggestions or ask for support.
 - I want to easily return to the homepage if any errors occur.

 #### As a user without an account: